: violence, blades, persecution, body control, body horror

 An answering thought.
 “They want you bad, thot stuff.”

-She shudders, and her arm flexes, and her palm presses into the chromium.
+She shudders, and her arm flexes, and her palm presses into the chroma.
 Presses hard enough to singe.

 It’s nice, like a quick burst of something real, but she still pulls away.
 The pain lingers in a way that takes her breath away.
 Or maybe, a deep part of her whispers, that’s just the choker.